naumenko-sa/bioscripts/basespace/pon_generation.md

 3.2 upload bams
-one command produces one dataset with multiple files bs dataset upload -p [project_id] --type common.files --exclude '*' --include '*.bam' --dry-run --recursive .
-3.3 upload bed
-bs dataset upload -p [project_id] --type common.files PANELTargets_EMG_v2_hg38_2025-05-07.bed
-3.3 bed file should be the same for BSSH and EMG - 4 column format, no header
+one command produces one dataset with multiple files bs dataset upload -p [project_id] --type common.files --exclude '*' --include '*.bam' --dry-run --recursive . note that sample name will be taken from the header @RG/SM tag no duplicates allowed in the dataset 3.3 upload bed bs dataset upload -p [project_id] --type common.files PANELTargets_EMG_v2_hg38_2025-05-07.bed 3.3 bed file should be the same for BSSH and EMG - 4 column format, no header